chrisemunt/mg_web/README.md

 * Ensure that global resources held by **mg\_web** are explicitly released when hosting web server worker processes are closed down.

+### v2.8.40 (11 November 2024)

+* Add extra checks to ensure that an application returns a valid HTTP response header with its forms.
+If a form's header is found to be faulty (or missing), **mg\_web** will return a basic HTTP header to the client.